 Updated by Andreas Tockhorn over 2 years ago

 I had some time to dive deeper into the topic of privilege seperation.
 From my understanding, this would cause larger effort on changing tvheadend sources.
 Furthermore, it does still rely on starting as rooting, binding to port 554 and afterwards dropping root privileges.
 If this is not done appropriately, it might stil cause a security flaw.
 In addition, I cannot really imagine what is the correct point in time at which the privilege can be dropped, since the satip server can be reconfigured or being activated at any time.

 So I still suggest removing the limitation to being root and staff the tvheadend binary with only that additional capability, e.g. by using sudo setcap CAP_NET_BIND_SERVICE=+eip /path/to/tvheadend-binary.

-Updated by M. Bergmann about 2 years ago
+Updated by M. Bergmann over 2 years ago

 For security reasons

 Well, 'security reasons' are in fact the reason why ports below 1024 are privileged.